crustymonkey/multi-pihole/README.md

                            /home/jay/.mpihole]

 SUBCOMMANDS:
-    10min_queries     Print the query data for the top N items all_queries       Print all queries
     disable           Disable the pihole servers
     enable            Enable the pihole servers
-    forward_dests     Print the forward destination stats
     help              Prints this message or the help of the given subcommand(s)
-    query_types       Print the query type stats
+    query-types       Print the query type stats
-    recent_blocked    Print the most recently blocked domain summary           Print a summary for each server top_clients       Print the query data for the top N clients top_items         Print the top N domains and advertisers type              Print the server type for each server version           Print the version for each server
+    recent-blocked    Print the most recently blocked domain status            Get the current status for your pihole servers (enabled|disabled)
+    summary           Print a summary for each server top-clients       Print the query data for the top N clients top-domains       Print the top N domains
+    upstreams         Print the forward destination stats
+    version           Print the version for each server
 ```